Olle Kärner

-Olle Kärner (born November 24, 1977 in Tartu) is an Estonian orienteering competitor from Tartu.
+Olle Kärner (born November 24, 1977, in Tartu) is an Estonian orienteering competitor from Tartu.
 He received a bronze medal in the long distance at the 2006 European Orienteering Championships in Otepää.

 International results

 His best result in the World Orienteering Championships is 5th place in the long distance in 2006.
 He received a silver medal in the open Nordic championships in 2005.
+He won the Jukola relay in 2008.